University of South Florida athletic facilities: Practice and other facilities

-Campus Recreation Center
+Recreation Center

-The Campus Recreation Center is mainly used as a gym for USF students, but it is also used by the men's and women's track and field teams to practice for indoor track because of the three lane 200-meter track inside.
-Due to the small number of lanes and lack of indoor field, the area is unsuitable for hosting meets.
+Located on the University of South Florida Campus near the Yuengling Center, Athletics District, and Student Health & Wellness Center, the Recreation Center is a 189,681 square foot facility that welcomes more than 300,000 visitors each year.The Recreation Center is mainly used as a gym for University of South Florida's students, faculty, and staff.
+Community members are now able to access the facilities when previously a sponsor was required.

 The center, at the time called the USF Gymnasium, was also the home of the USF women's volleyball team from their first season (1972) until The Corral opened in 1995, plus the USF women's basketball team from their founding in 1972 until the Sun Dome opened in 1980, as well as during the 2011–12 season when the arena underwent renovations.
 It also hosted three men's basketball games in the 1978–79 season.
 When configured for USF basketball games, there is space for around 1,500 fans.